Information For Parents of 5th Graders

 Hills Music Shop and Music And Arts have many options to make it very affordable to give your child a high-quality real instrument that will set them up for success, which is one of the reasons why our band program works so closely with them.
 Please consider these options, instead of buying a toy for your child to play in our band.

-The following are quality brands that I recommend and that can be serviced by our local professional repair technicians: Armstrong, Bach (not Prelude), Blessing, Bliss, B&S, Conn, Getzen, Gemeinhardt, Haynes, Holton, Jupiter, Kanstul, King, Ludwig, Leblanc, Musser, Pearl, Selmer, Vito, Yamaha.
+The following are quality brands that I recommend and that can be serviced by our local professional repair technicians: Armstrong (not Aristocrat), Bach (not Prelude or Aristocrat), Blessing, Bliss, B&S, Conn, Getzen, Gemeinhardt, Haynes, Holton, Jupiter, Kanstul, King, Ludwig, Leblanc, Musser, Pearl, Selmer (not Prelude or Aristocrat), Vito, Yamaha.

 But I don’t know how to play an instrument